Kappa-Dev/KappaTools/docs/tutorial.rst

 Execution
 ---------
-Now `let's execute the simulation!`_ If you're running the command-line executable, save your file (e.g. "MyFile.ka") and invoke KaSim? with input-file "MyFile.ka", to simulate 5000 seconds, and output 150 plot points to a file called "MyOutput.out", i.e.::
+Now `let's execute the simulation!`_ If you're using the proto-IDE_ specify a simulated time of 5000 seconds and 150 points to plot.
+If you're running the command-line executable, save your file (e.g. "MyFile.ka") and invoke KaSim with input-file "MyFile.ka", to simulate 5000 seconds, and output 150 plot points to a file called "MyOutput.out", i.e.::

 $KaSim -i MyFile.ka -t 5000 -p 150 -o MyOutput.svg